 Fur Seal Pub – St. Andrews Bay, South Georgia

-Elephant Seal, Dreaming of Seafood – St. Andrews Bay, South Georgia
+Elephant Seal Dreaming About Fresh Sashimi – St. Andrews Bay, South Georgia

 Our final expedition in South Georgia was another zodiac excursion in Cooper Bay.
-Given all we’d already seen, Cooper Bay was tame in comparison, but certainly beautiful in its own right.
+Given all we’d already seen, Cooper Bay was somewhat tame in comparison, but still beautiful in its own right.
+I especially liked the jagged mountain peak overlooking the bay.

 Cooper Bay, South Georgia